This article has been updated as of October 2020.

 Results were consolidated monthly with significant effort and delay.
 This resulted in information that wasn’t timely enough to support the quick decision-making needs of the restaurant’s management team.

-The chain chose to implement Adaptive Insights and integrated data from all accounting and operational systems.
+The chain chose to implement Workday Adaptive Planning and integrated data from all accounting and operational systems.
 Management now receives fully consolidated results and insightful key performance indicators daily, which allows operational results to be seen and compared to plan immediately—focusing management’s attention where it’s most effective.

 A company had multiple divisions—construction and equipment rental—that operated in related but different markets.
 Each had its own ERP solution that strongly supported the specific operational requirements of that division.
-This made achieving consolidated results and metrics time-consuming to produce, which hampered the company’s ability to improve operations across divisions.
+Producing consolidated results and metrics was time-consuming, which hampered the company’s ability to improve operations across divisions.

 A CPM solution provided the comprehensive organizational view that was needed.
-Managers from all levels of the organization are now able to see results and metrics that are relevant to them so they can make timely decisions.
-Trends are also spotted earlier, and the management team is more coordinated.
+Managers from all levels of the organization are now able to see relevant results and metrics, so they can make timely decisions.
+Trends are spotted earlier, and the management team is more coordinated.

 In both examples, the CPM solution served as a cost-effective means to improve reporting and address other challenges.
 It took far less time than an ERP solution and had the added benefit of avoiding the operational disruption of changing any core systems.
 This enabled management to embrace the core strengths of their ERP systems while receiving timely, focused information that supported effective decision-making.